It’s the hottest day in over a decade for parts of the East Coast. When will this extreme heat wave end? | News Channel 3-12

 Record-breaking heat continues

-Tuesday will likely be the hottest day of the week for many in the East, but a level 4-of-4 extreme heat risk is in place through at least Thursday that stretches from the Midwest to the Mid-Atlantic and includes parts of the Northeast.
+Tuesday is the hottest day of the week for many in the East, but a level 4-of-4 extreme heat risk is in place through at least Thursday that stretches from the Midwest to the Mid-Atlantic and includes parts of the Northeast.

 It feels more like July, summer’s hottest month, than June for many locations Tuesday as temperatures rise 15 to 20 degrees above normal.
-Triple-digit high temperatures will set in from the Carolinas north into southern New England – including every major I-95 city.
+Multiple major cities along the I-95 corridor were at or near 100 degrees by the mid-afternoon.

-Tuesday in Boston could be hotter than it’s ever been in June.
-The forecast high of 101 degrees would break the June high temperature record and come within 3 degrees of the all-time record.
+Boston was already as hot as its ever been in June when it hit 100 degrees by mid-afternoon – and it could still get hotter.
+The city’s forecast high of 101 degrees would break the June high temperature record and come within 3 degrees of the all-time record.

-Philadelphia could also make a run for its all-time hottest June day – 102 degrees – with a forecast high of 101.
+Philadelphia also marked its first 100-degree temperature reading since 2012.
+It could get hotter and make a run for its all-time hottest June day – 102 degrees – with a forecast high of 101.
 A high of 101 degrees would also make Tuesday the city’s hottest-ever day this early in the summer.
 The city broke Monday’s daily high temperature record when it reached 99 degrees.

-New York City could hit 100 degrees for the first time in over a decade on Tuesday.
-The city’s last triple-digit temperature happened on July 18, 2012, but it hasn’t been 100 degrees during June since 1966 – nearly 60 years.
-Like Philadelphia, a high of 100 degrees would make Tuesday New York’s hottest day this early in the season.
-Monday marked the city’s hottest day in nearly three years.
+New York City could hit 100 degrees for the first time in over a decade on Tuesday; the temperature in Central Park was hovering around 99 degrees by mid-afternoon.
+New York City’s last triple-digit temperature happened on July 18, 2012, but it hasn’t been 100 degrees during June since 1966 – nearly 60 years.
+A high of 100 degrees would make Tuesday New York’s hottest day this early in the season, but Monday marked the city’s hottest day in nearly three years.

 John F. Kennedy International Airport, in Queens, hit 102 degrees on Monday afternoon – the first time since 2013 and the first time ever in the month of June.